mrhrifat/nextjs-interview-questions/README.md

    [:arrow_up: Back to Top](#pages-router-table-of-contents)

-1. ### How do you create a dynamic route in Next.js?
+1. ### How do you create a dynamic route in pages router of Next.js

    In the pages directory, you can add bracket syntax to create dynamic routes: